0

 Get a better cable…

 You could potentially reduce the latency with a higher quality cable from a reputable cable manufacturer(I am partial to Anker, CableMatters, Belkin) or get the Apple Lightning to Digital AV adapter.
-(IMO) The cable that you linked is from an unknown brand (likely Chineseium); it’s a red flag when they pepper their Amazon title with every potential keyword like they did.
+(IMO) The cable that you linked is from an unknown brand; it’s a red flag when an Amazon title is peppered with every potential search keyword like there.

 TL;DR